udaykiranreddykondreddy/deep_learning_coursera_assignments/README.md

    - 5 Week 3 - Assignment 1 - TensorFlow Tutorial
   ## Course 3: Structuring Machine Learning Projects

-    There is no PA for this course.
+   - There is no Assignments for this course.
   ## Course 4: Convolutional Neural Networks

    - 1 Week 1 - Assignment 1 - Convolutional Model: step by step